Types of Aid

 Scholarship Appeal Process

 Students are notified by July 1 that their athletic scholarships will be renewed for the upcoming academic year, renewed at a lower amount, or not renewed.
 If a scholarship is renewed at a lower amount or is not renewed, the student may appeal this decision with the Financial Aid Office.
-To review the appeal process, please click here.
-For information about the Athletic department’s policies on scholarship renewals, please visit the Athletic Compliance website.
+To review the appeal process, please refer to this PDF.

 Federal Work-Study & Other Employment

-You must demonstrate financial need, meet all application deadlines, be a U.S. citizen or eligible non-citizen and enroll for the number of units upon which your Financial Aid Summary was based (undergraduates) or take at least 8 units for credit each semester (graduate and professional school students).
+You must demonstrate financial need, meet all application deadlines, be a U.S. citizen or eligible non-citizen and enroll for the number of units that your Financial Aid Summary was based on (undergraduates) or take at least 8 units for credit each semester (graduate and professional school students).

 Loans are sums of money borrowed from federal or private agencies to help finance the expected family contribution.
-Loans must be repaid once the student graduates or otherwise drops below half-time enrollment.
+Loans must be repaid once you graduate or otherwise drop below half-time enrollment.

 For more information, please visit the Loans section of our website.